divinites/oauth-mail/README.md

 ## Future Development:

 1. This project is still in a very early stage, now it supports sending and receiving mails via Outlook mails and Gmails.
 You are welcome to send me request about more email server support, or, send me a pull request.

-2. Next step:
+2. Enhancement:
    - Adding signature support
    - ~~Adding IMAP support, so users will be able to receive recent emails~~
-   - Adding reply and forwarding command
+   - Adding reply, reply_all and forwarding command
    - ~~Using tmLanguage to define different colors when displaying email list~~
+   - Use Up-Down Arrow keys to browse mail list and Right arrow key to read email
+   - fold, not cut over-long title in the mail list
+   - Add a panel for mailbox selection

 I have no intention to make it a full functional email agent with complicated rules, since we already have so many excellent programs.
 I will keep it light-weight, only necessary functions will be added.